-Form 8027: Your Guide to Reporting Tip Income
+Form 8027: Your Complete Guide to Reporting Tip Income

 Reporting employees’ wages and withholding on their W-2s is complicated enough, but figuring out how to report tip income can be especially confusing if you’re new to the industry.

-This guide covers IRS Form 8027, Employer’s Annual Information Return of Tip Income and Allocated Tips, the form the Internal Revenue Service (IRS) uses to track the tips brought in by food and beverage establishments and allocate tips between employees.
+This guide covers IRS Form 8027, Employer’s Annual Information Return of Tip Income and Allocated Tips (find it here).
+This is the form the Internal Revenue Service (IRS) uses to track the tips brought in by any food or beverage establishment and allocate tips between employees.

 Table of Contents